fonoster/fonoster/README.md

 Everything in PF is an API first and initiaing a call is no exception.
 You can use the SDK to start a call with a few lines of code.

+Example of originating a call with the SDK:

 ```typescript
 const Fonos = require("@fonos/sdk").default;
 const callManager = new Fonos.CallManager();